YetongCao/yetongcao.github.io/_pages/about.md

 ---
 Bio
 ======
-Yetong Cao is currently a research fellow at the College of Computing and Data Science, Nanyang Technological University.
-She received her Ph.D. degree from the School of Computer Science at Beijing Institute of Technology in 2023, advised by [Prof. Fan Li](https://cs.bit.edu.cn/szdw/jsml/js/lf/index.htm "FanLi").
-She received her B.E. degree from Shandong University in 2017.
-Previously, she has visited the Computer Networks and Communication Lab (CNCL) at Nanyang Technological University under the supervision of [Prof. Jun Luo](https://personal.ntu.edu.sg/junluo/ "JunLuo").
+Yetong Cao is a tenure-track professor in the School of Computer Science and Technology at Shandong University.
+She earned her Ph.D. in Computer Science from Beijing Institute of Technology in 2023, advised by [Prof. Fan Li], and her B.E. from Shandong University in 2017.
+She also worked as a visiting student and postdoctoral research fellow at the College of Computing and Data Science at Nanyang Technological University from 2021 to 2024, advised by [Prof. Jun Luo](https://personal.ntu.edu.sg/junluo/ "JunLuo").
+Her current research interests include mobile computing and ubiquitous computing.

 Research Interests
 ======
 Her research interests include **Smart Sensing**, **Mobile Computing**, **Mobile Health**, and **Security & Privacy**.
 She is primarily devoted to integrating artificial intelligence with signal processing techniques to create innovative applications.
 Her work places a significant emphasis on system implementation and validation in real-world scenarios, with a focus on ensuring user-friendliness and practicality.

+**<font color="#0000FF">I am looking for highly motivated PhD, Master, and undergraduate students with strong background in CS, EE and Math.
+Please see 招生说明[<ins>PDF</ins>](https://yetongcao.github.io/files/PPGSpotter.pdf) for more details.**

 News
 ======